This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

-My favorite thing about lasagna rolls is how you get all the comforting lasagna vibes with marinara, spinach, and loads of ooey gooey cheese, but they’re not nearly as involved or time consuming to make and have a faster bake time.
-There’s no layering necessary, and it feeds a crowd just like a traditional lasagna does.
+My favorite thing about lasagna rolls is how you get all the comforting lasagna vibes with marinara, spinach, and loads of ooey gooey cheese, but they’re not nearly as time consuming to make and have a faster bake time.
+There’s no layering necessary, and it feeds a crowd.

 I have to admit that it actually is pretty fun and satisfying to roll up the lasagna noodles in this one.
 They’re just perfect individually portioned pasta parcels.
 Also, if you want to include the little ones in the process, this is a fantastic recipe to let them help and introduce them to cooking!
 Much like my Chicken Alfredo Lasagna Roll Ups.